imbigdilly/Breadcrumb-Project/README.md

 To create a server, next to "Start Playing" will be two icons.
 A target icon, reading "Offline Practice", and a plus icon, reading "Create a server."
 Offline practice is for matches with both bots and LAN play, and create a server is for real players only.<br>
 Offline practice has less maps than create a server, but having bots is more fun.<br>

+Once a server is created, you may need to enable "sv_lan 1".
+This should not be needed, but just in case press the "`" key (under esc key), and type that command in.<br>

+To find a server, click on "Start Playing", and then LAN.
+Double click on the server to join.<br>
+If a server has been made but you can't see it, you might have to connect manually.
+Have the server host press "`" (under esc key), then "status".
+Find the server ip in the text that appears in the console.
+Go to your computer and press the same key they did. (under esc key) Type "connect (ip address)", and replace (ip address) with the one the host had.
+Make sure you have :27015 at the end, or whatever the host had on their IP address.
+Once you've checked it matches, press submit.
+You should now be connected.